This post may contain affiliate links. See my disclosure policy.

 This recipe was adapted from my fluffy pancakes recipe, and they are just as easy as the original.
 For a printer-friendly version, see the recipe card below.

-- First, mix together the wet ingredients: pumpkin puree, dairy-free milk, brown sugar, melted vegan butter, and vanilla extract.
+Add the wet ingredients to a large mixing bowl: pumpkin puree, dairy-free milk, brown sugar, melted vegan butter, and vanilla extract.

 🥣 Variations and Substitutions